 Default “verbosity” settings were used for these tests.
 Verbosity controls how detailed the speech pattern will be.
 A higher verbosity will announce more punctuation.
 By default, VoiceOver uses a more relaxed verbosity setting, skipping hyphens, dashes, parentheses and brackets.
 Commas, semicolons, colons, ellipses, and periods all create the same pause in speech.
 If punctuation is important, the user’s verbosity settings and their own personal preference will win out over any fancy tricks we employ.

 Not surprisingly, some speech patterns rely on context.
-Notice how the time duration “2pm – 4pm” is read correctly by VoiceOver only when punctuation is used for the time meridians.
+Notice how the time duration “2pm – 4pm” is read correctly by VoiceOver only when punctuation is used for the time meridians (but the periods are not said out loud).
 Abbreviations are tough as well — some are said as words, some are said as letters.

 The split in philosophies is evident in this short list.
-Consider the way that lists are announced.
-VoiceOver speaks the default as “bullet” but the fancier options with their visual presentation — “white circle,” “black square,” and “capital eye.”
+Consider the way that unordered lists are announced.
+VoiceOver speaks the default as “bullet” and the fancier options with their visual presentation — “white circle,” “black square,” and "capital eye."

 That’s right.
 Browser have preference settings that most people never change.
 That’s why we can assume that 16px is the text size people expect to use.
 But for screen readers, the defaults are only that.
 Users who rely on their screen reader will adjust the settings frequently, sometimes from one task to another, to fit the way they prefer to work.